Mpox (formerly Monkeypox)

 When to Test

-• Test if you think you may have Mpox symptoms, especially if you have recently returned from overseas or been in contact with a case in Australia.
+• Get tested if you think you may have mpox symptoms, especially if you participate in higher-risk activities, have been in contact with a known or potential mpox case in Australia, or have recently returned from overseas.

-• Test if you think you may have been exposed to Mpox, especially if you have recently returned from overseas or have been in contact with a case in Australia.
+• Get tested if you think you may have been exposed to mpox, especially if you participate in higher-risk activities, have been in contact with a known or potential mpox case in Australia, or have recently returned from overseas.

 Other Info

-• Until you can see your healthcare provider, you should try to stay at least 2 metres from other people and wear protective clothing that covers your rash and open sores.
+• try to stay at least 2 metres from other people

 • Mpox testing is not included in routine STI testing, so you need to request it.